 - High-salt or high-fat foods: Can trigger pancreatitis or sodium ion poisoning.

 - Raw or undercooked meat and eggs: Risk of bacterial contamination like Salmonella or E. coli.
+For a complete list of household and food toxins, see our dog poison prevention guide.

 Quick Reference: Safe vs Toxic Human Foods Table